antonverburg/ha-pid_controller/README.md

 Platform | Description
 -- | --
 `number` | This platform can be used to control a number entity output to regulate a sensor value to a specific setpoint.
-The value of the number entity is the setpoint.
+The value of the controlker entity is the setpoint.
 As a sensor, any numerical sensor entity can be used.
 If two sensors are configured, the PID controller will act as a differential controller, using the difference between the two sensor values as input signal.

 ## Installation